ArchipelagoMW/Archipelago/worlds/messenger/docs/setup_en.md

 5. Select the `Connect to Archipelago` button
 6. Navigate to save file selection
 7. Select a new valid randomizer save

+## Continuing a MultiWorld Game

+At any point while playing, it is completely safe to quit.
+Returning to the title screen or closing the game will disconnect you from the server.
+To reconnect to an in progress MultiWorld, simply load the correct save file for that MultiWorld.

+If the reconnection fails, the message on screen will state you are disconnected.
+If this happens, you can return to the main menu and connect to the server as in [Joining a Multiworld Game](#joining-a-multiworld-game), then load the correct save file.

 ## Troubleshooting